jenkaplan/chattr/Chattr Pseudo Code.md

 - user can select who they message with
 - user can delete a message -done
 - user can edit only their message

+### Socket.io with Database
+- on page load, render all the data from the database
+- when data is entered use socket.io to render that data and push it into the database

+### Auto-Delete
+- Use Moment end of day feature to autodelete
+-